cwi-dis/iotsa/readme.md

 ## hardware

-Folder extras/fritzing contains design (circuit and PCB, and partial breadboard layout) for a PCB based on an ESP-12 that makes a nice iotsa hardware platform.
+Folder _extras/fritzing_ contains design (circuit and PCB, and partial breadboard layout) for a PCB based on an ESP-12 that makes a nice iotsa hardware platform.
+You need the open source [Fritzing](http://fritzing.org/home/) tool to open these files.

-It has the ESP-12, a 3.3v regulator (so it can be powered with a standard 5v power supply) and a free section with enough space for a DIP IC (up to DIP-20) and/or a few discrete components.
+The iotsa board has the ESP-12, a 3.3v regulator (so it can be powered with a standard 5v-16v power supply) and a free section with enough space for a DIP IC (up to DIP-20) and/or a few discrete components.
 All easily usable GPIO pins are also available.
-There's also room for an FTDI header and reset/program buttons.
+There's also room for an FTDI header (so you can reprogram the board if you have bricked it with over-the-air programming) and _reset_ and _program_ buttons.

 The v3 board is about 6.35x4.35cm in size, with the ESP-12 antenna sticking out 0.5cm.

-Extras also has a file iotsaCase.scad that contains the OpenSCAD source code to 3D-print your own box to fit a iotsa board.
+Extras also has a file [extras/iotsaCase.scad](extras/iotsaCase.scad) that contains the OpenSCAD source code to 3D-print your own box to fit a iotsa board.
 Examine the source, there are various ways to adjust the design (to add extra holes, or determine thickness of the box, or make the box fit a iotsa board with some of the experimental area rows